An Overview of Lateral Meniscus Tears

 - MendMeShop Arnica Pain Cream for temporary relief of pain due to a meniscus injury.

 - An Exercise & Stretching Plan to prevent muscle atrophy and shortened tendons.
 A proper plan will increase elasticity and strengthen the muscles and tendons of the affected joint.

 Conservative treatment tools just like these have been used successfully by thousands of meniscus tear sufferers - just like you.

-We believe the use of T•Shellz Wraps for effective treatment of soft tissue injuries is one of the most under-utilized home treatment options available on the market today.
-We have thousands of customers that have tried many options out there and have been amazed at how effective and fast T•Shellz treatments can accelerate the body's recovery of soft tissue injuries.
+We believe the use of TShellz Wraps® for effective treatment of soft tissue injuries is one of the most under-utilized home treatment options available on the market today.
+We have thousands of customers that have tried many options out there and have been amazed at how effective and fast TShellz treatments can relieve pain and increase blood flow in the treatment area.